-Fleur compares the Synoptic gospel accounts of the healing of Peter’s Mother-in-Law while studying James Tissot’s painting of this miracle.
+Fleur compares the Synoptic gospel accounts of the healing of Simon Peter’s Mother-in-Law while studying James Tissot’s painting of this miracle.

 The story of Jesus healing Peter’s mother-in-law appears in all three synoptic gospels:

 When Jesus came into Peter’s house, he saw Peter’s mother-in-law lying in bed with a fever.
 He touched her hand and the fever left her, and she got up and began to wait on him.

 As soon as they left the synagogue, they went with James and John to the home of Simon and Andrew.
 Simon’s mother-in-law was in bed with a fever, and they immediately told Jesus about her.
 So he went to her, took her hand and helped her up.
 The fever left her and she began to wait on them.

 Jesus left the synagogue and went to the home of Simon.
 Now Simon’s mother-in-law was suffering from a high fever, and they asked Jesus to help her.
 So he bent over her and rebuked the fever, and it left her.
 She got up at once and began to wait on them.